 Notes to editors:

 The FRC’s Financial Reporting Lab previously published two reports on specific aspects of remuneration reporting relating to the single figure for remuneration and to the reporting of pay and performance.
 These reflected the suggestions of companies and investors participating in the Lab’s projects of relatively simple disclosures that would be helpful to investors.
 The reporting suggestions have been enabled by the new Regulations.
-These reports can be found at:
+Read or download the reports.